What is Amdahl’s Law?

 Example: Image Processing Application

-Let’s consider an image processing application that applies a series of filters to enhance and transform images.
-The application consists of three main tasks: image loading (T1), filtering (T2), and image saving (T3).
+Consider an image processing application that applies a series of filters to images.
+It has three main tasks: image loading (T1), filtering (T2), and image saving (T3).

-Upon profiling the application, we find that 70% of the execution time is spent on the filtering task (T2), which can be parallelized, while the remaining 30% is evenly distributed between image loading (T1) and image saving (T3), which are sequential tasks.
+Profiling shows that 70% of the execution time goes to filtering (T2), which can be parallelized.
+The remaining 30% splits evenly between loading and saving, which are sequential.

 Conclusion